greyyT/thesis/demo/PLAN.md

 ## Content Structure

-### Slide 1: Title & Introduction (1 minute)
+### Slide 1: Title & Introduction (30 seconds)

-**Source**: General overview + Real case study
+**Source**: General overview

 - **Title**: AI-Powered Multi-Agent Recruitment System
 - **Subtitle**: Reducing False Rejections by 76% with Semantic AI
-- **Hook**: The story of Moon and Ca - how a single space cost $420,000
+- **Hook**: "What if your best candidate was rejected before anyone saw their resume?"

 **Speaker Script**:
 "Good [morning/afternoon], everyone.
+What if I told you that your next star engineer, your game-changing hire, was already rejected by your ATS before any human ever saw their resume?

+This isn't a hypothetical.
+It's happening right now, in companies just like yours.
+Let me show you exactly how it happens..."

+### Slide 2: The Moon and Ca Story (1.5 minutes)

+**Source**: Real case study from seminar project

+- **Title**: How a Single Space Cost $420,000
+- **Visual**: Side-by-side comparison of Moon vs Ca
+- **Key Point**: This happens to 1 in 3 qualified candidates

+**Speaker Script**:
-Let me start with a story that happened just last semester at a company, desperate for a senior C# backend engineer.
+"Last semester, we worked with a company desperate for a senior C# backend engineer.
 Two résumés hit their ATS within the same minute.

-Moon had 6 years of solid .NET work.
-Ca had 8 years building low-latency trading engines and was a Microsoft MVP.
-But Ca made one tiny mistake—he typed 'C #' with a space instead of 'C#'.
+[Point to screen] On the left, Moon—6 years of solid .NET work.
+On the right, Ca—8 years building low-latency trading engines, Microsoft MVP, had cut cloud costs by 40% at his previous company.

+But Ca made one tiny mistake.
+He typed 'C #' with a space instead of 'C#'.

 The algorithm took 0.8 seconds to tag Moon 'green—interview' and dump Ca into 'auto-reject.'
-No human ever saw Ca's patents, his references, or that he'd cut cloud costs by 40% at his previous company.
+No human ever saw Ca's patents or references.
 Ca joined their competitor.

 Three months later, the company launched late, spent an extra $420,000 on emergency contractors, and lost a key customer after an outage—an outage Ca had solved twice before.
-All because their keyword-based ATS couldn't recognize 'C #' as 'C#'.
+All because their keyword-based ATS couldn't recognize that 'C #' equals 'C#'.

-Now here's the scary part: industry studies show this happens to 12-35% of all qualified candidates.
+Here's the scary part: Harvard Business School research shows this happens to 12-35% of all qualified candidates.
 That means one in every three stellar candidates you think 'never applied' may actually be sitting in your reject pile—or worse, building your competitor's product right now.

-Today, I'll show you how our AI-Powered Multi-Agent System ensures you never lose another Ca. We've reduced false rejections by 76% because we don't just count keywords—we understand skills.
-Let me show you how."
+Today, I'll show you how our AI-Powered Multi-Agent System ensures you never lose another Ca."

-### Slide 2: The Hidden Talent Crisis (2 minutes)
+### Slide 3: The Hidden Talent Crisis (1.5 minutes)

 **Source**: Part 3.3 & Part 3.5.1.A